clausreinke/netedit/js/README.txt

           - multiple element selections
           - move/copy/align/delete groups of elements
           - alignment help during element move
-          - add new alternating nodes when arc targets are on empty ground .. also, graph traversals and group operations could help with repetitive tasks, such as
+          - add new alternating nodes when arc targets are on empty ground, so that we can quickly lay down base lines .. also, graph traversals and group operations could help with repetitive tasks, such as